 2.2 Gas demand

-Demand for gas will continue to increase by 30% for the next 15 years and peak in 2034 at 186 EJ/year.
+Gas demand will continue to increase by 30% for the next 15 years and peak in 2034 at 186 EJ/year.
 From there, it will decline to 148 EJ/year in 2050.

-Peak demand for gas was already reached in various regions, including Europe (20 EJ/year in 2010), OECD Pacific (9 EJ/year in 2015) and in North East Eurasia (24 EJ/year in 2011).
-Peak gas demands are still to be reached in China (41 EJ/year in 2035), North America (39 EJ/year in 2021) and South-East Asia (10 EJ/year in 2035).
+Peak demand for gas has already reached various regions, including Europe (20 EJ/year in 2010), OECD Pacific (9 EJ/year in 2015) and North East Eurasia (24 EJ/year in 2011).
+Peak gas demands are still to be reached in China (41 EJ/year in 2035), North America (39 EJ/year in 2021) and Southeast Asia (10 EJ/year in 2035).
 The Indian subcontinent and Sub-Saharan Africa will see a continuation of gas demand through 2050.

 The demand for gas will be driven by power generation, which will see the demand for gas rise for the next 15 years, before declining towards 2050 as wind and solar start to dominate power supply.